Chapter 9: Polynomial Commitment Schemes: The Cryptographic Engine

 - Destroy $\tau$

-The critical security requirement: If anyone learns $\tau$, they can forge proofs for false statements.
-The setup must ensure $\tau$ is never known to any party.
+The SRS encodes powers of the secret $\tau$ “in the exponent.”
+Anyone can use these elements without knowing $\tau$ itself.
+But if anyone learns $\tau$, they can forge proofs for false statements, so the setup must ensure $\tau$ is never known to any party.
 In practice, this is done via multi-party computation ceremonies where many participants contribute randomness, and security holds as long as any one participant is honest.

 Commitment